PuzLM: Solving Jigsaw Puzzles with Sequence-to-Sequence Language Models

 \section{Introduction}

-Although jigsaw puzzles are a fun pastime activity for humans, their reassembly remains especially challenging for computers.
-Beyond leisure, this problem serves as a proxy for critical applications such as reconstructing shredded documents, tiling satellite imagery, and even reassembling broken artifacts~\cite{rika2025generic,soille2006morphological,tsesmelis2024re}.
-Square jigsaw puzzles, created by dividing an image into equal-sized squares, are regarded as one of the most fundamental instances of the problem.
-But, unlike commercial toy puzzles with uniquely shaped pieces, square puzzles lack geometric cues that could guide reconstruction, forcing solvers to rely solely on their visual content.
+Although jigsaw puzzles are a popular pastime for humans, their algorithmic reassembly remains an enduring computational challenge, with important applications such as reconstructing shredded documents, reassembling broken artifacts and mosaicing satellite imagery~\cite{rika2025generic,tsesmelis2024re,soille2006morphological}.
+Square jigsaws, created by partitioning an image into equal-sized tiles, are regarded as one of the most fundamental yet challenging instances of the problem.
+Unlike commercial toy puzzles with uniquely shaped pieces, square puzzles lack geometric cues that could guide reconstruction, forcing solvers to rely primarily on their visual content.

-Consequently, most computational approaches emphasize \textit{pictorial compatibility} -- assessing visual or semantic similarity between pieces.
-While this has proven effective for classic optimization-based solvers~\cite{pomeranz2011fully,sholomon2013genetic,paikin2015solving}, deep-learning approaches often struggle to match them in terms of puzzle scale and complexity (see Related Work).

-Hence, in this work, we challenge the current paradigm by discarding pictorial comparisons and reframing puzzle solving as a sequence-to-sequence (Seq2Seq) task.
-By developing a novel tokenization scheme for puzzle pieces, we convert them into discrete sequences, akin to sentences in natural language processing.
-This allows us to harness the powerful generalization capabilities of existing language models, many of which have been rigorously optimized for complex sequential tasks.
-Crucially, our model is kept visually ``blind'' -- it never processes images directly, only tokens.
-This \textit{intentional} constraint encourages it to reason globally, beyond low-level visual patterns, leveraging the latent structure encoded in its inputs.
-While our method acheives state-of-the-art results, our primary aim is to explore new conceptual grounds and invite interdisciplinary dialogue between vision and language.
+Consequently, most existing approaches reason about jigsaw reassembly by directly accessing raw pixels or learned visual embeddings of individual pieces~\cite{pomeranz2011fully,sholomon2013genetic,paikin2015solving,elkin2025recognizing}.
+Within this paradigm, visual appearance and structural patterns (such as relative ordering, global layout consistency, or long-range dependencies between distant pieces) are jointly represented in a single, continuous feature space.
+While effective, this coupling makes it difficult to distinguish whether successful reconstruction arises from local visual cues or from higher-level structural patterns that emerge only at the level of the assembled puzzle.
+As a result, the role of non-explicit, relational information remains largely unexplored.